itstudent17/linux/README.md

 `*`, `+`, `-` for bullets

 Put your code inside bacticks to hightlight it with grey.
-Use ``` before and after your code to create a block of code
+Use ``` before and after your code to create a block of code (multiline block of code)

 ---